The Million Pound Drop: 2018 revival: The £100K Drop

 On 14 July 2017, it was announced that the programme would be returning in the daily afternoon slot of 2018, but with a lower prize fund of £100,000 in £10 notes (40 bundles of £2,500 each), and with the name of the show changing to The £100K Drop.
 McCall reprised her hosting role, and the series format was similar to the 2013 format with only seven questions, with a reduced 45-second timer for the last four questions.
 The revival ran for three series, the first with 60 episodes, and the last two with 30 episodes each, both broadcast in 2019.

 Production

-Prior to taping of each episode, all audience members, studio personnel and contestants must pass a security clearance.
+Prior to the taping of each episode, all audience members, studio personnel and contestants must pass a security clearance.
 They must also sign a non-disclosure agreement and turn in possessions such as mobile phones and small bags, to be returned after taping is complete.
 Security officers are present in the studio to safeguard the bundles used in the game, which contain actual cash obtained from an undisclosed bank within the United Kingdom.